-If you are transporting an encrypted tablespace, then you must manually copy the keystore to the destination database.
+If you are transporting an encrypted tablespace and if the destination database does not have a keystore, then you must manually copy the keystore to the destination database.

 If the destination database has an existing keystore, then you cannot copy the keystore from the source database to the destination database.
 Thus, you cannot transport encrypted data to a database that already has a keystore.
 If you encrypt columns with TDE column encryption, then you can export them into an export file that is password-protected and import the data into the destination database.